wilsonramalho/patriot/README.md

 * Compress images
 * Concat and minify JS
-* Compile LESS to CSS and minify
+* Compile LESS to CSS and minify it
 * Interpret JADE files
 * Create a end user files in /build folder